Grewer/react-add-module/README.md

 ### in conclusion

-Is a blunt implementation, asynchronous components and asynchronous components of webpack 4 have not been tested Webpack is generated repeatedly, which will slow down the build time.
+Is a blunt implementation, asynchronous components of webpack 4 have not been tested Webpack is generated repeatedly, which will slow down the build time.

 Vue-cli3 already has this way, looking forward to the official command of react-script